FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Most people adore babies of all species, puppies included.
 But, adult dogs are not humans, and many would be just fine never having to deal with a rambunxious puppy.
 There are a number of reasons for this, including:

-- Dogs don’t always like to share.
+- Most dogs don’t always like to share—especially resident dogs.
 Whether it is food, their dog toys, or your attention, or a favorite spot on the couch, they want it for themselves.
 Of course, the new puppy will be curious and want all of those things, too—which the current dog is not likely to appreciate.

 - Our canine friends feel jealousy, and a new pup taking up the attention that is usually reserved for them will bring this out, which can cause them to harbor resentment and distrust to the new bundle of joy.